 Key to this technique, to gain a ‘firm grip’ on the particles, is exceptional power and pointing stability, along with excellent beam circularity and low noise.

 UniKLasers design and manufacture high power, single frequency laser sources with exceptional beam quality over a range of wavelengths within a small footprint.
-We currently offer single frequency lasers in the red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively, with our ultraviolet Duetto 349 UV Series, to complement our Solo 1064, to facilitate biological measurements over a range of applications.
+We currently offer single frequency lasers in the red area of the visible spectrum with our Solo 640 Series and with our ultraviolet 349 NX Laser to facilitate biological measurements over a range of applications.